srikantv03/data-science-work/README.md

     The unknown variable is the variable being tested for

     This script is more for computational purposes (this script will be used in an rmd file for analysis purposes)

+myfunctionsaug.R is a functions file that I DID NOT create